Governance of the University of Bristol: Convocation

 Convocation has a large number of members: the Chancellor, Pro-Chancellors, Vice-Chancellor, Pro-Vice-Chancellors, honorary fellows, members of Senate, academic staff, University officers, graduates, honorary graduates and such other former students as Convocation determines, currently those who have received academic awards requiring at least nine months of full-time study or an equivalent period of part-time study.
 There are also associate members, including all the academic-related staff of the University.

 It has little power in its own right, although it elects 100 members of Court and 1 member of Council.
 Like the other bodies, it may express an opinion on any matter relating to the University and it may communicate directly with Court, Council and Senate.
 Its principal function is to provide a forum for discussion for all the members of the University who have no other representation, and to organise alumni events and the like to ensure graduates stay in touch with the University.

 It meets each July, over a reunion weekend.
 It is formally chaired by the Chancellor, but the Chair of Convocation usually presides.

 Chancellors and Vice-Chancellors

 Bristol is headed formally by the Chancellor and led on a day-to-day basis by the Vice-Chancellor, currently Professor Evelyn Welch.

 The Chancellor may hold office for up to ten years and the Pro-Chancellors for up to three, unless the University Court determines otherwise, but the Vice-Chancellor and Pro-Vice-Chancellors have no term limits.

-As of 2022, the University has had eight Chancellors:
+As of 2022, the University has had eight Chancellors and thirteen Vice-Chancellors: